Astros, Greece: History

 The name of the town, built during the Greek War of Independence, is supposed to be taken from the ancient settlement Astron, mentioned in Ptolemy's Geography.

 Astros was the site of the Second National Assembly of the Hellenes during the Greek War of Independence, under the presidency of Petros Mavromichalis.
 This assembly produced the first constitution of Modern Greece.

 The town

 The town has an elementary school, a high school, two lyceums, a number of churches including one which is situated on a hilltop, banks and a post office.
 There is a health clinic on the road to Leonidio.
 There is a number of public squares, the most westerly of which contains a small amphitheater built into the hillside.

+Sometimes the town is referred by non-locals as Mesogeio Astros (Μεσόγειο Άστρος, "Inland Astros") to distinguish it from Paralio Astros ("Coastal Astros").

 Geography

 Geology

 Astros is located in east-central Peloponnese.
 Much of its land is rocky and bushy and unsuitable for cultivation, but there are some farms and groves in low-lying areas near town.